Frequently Asked Questions About Walt Disney World

 - Value resort rooms sleep 4.

-- Most Moderate resort rooms also sleep 4; the only exception is the Alligator Bayou section of Port Orleans Riverside, where you can get rooms with a trundle bed that will sleep a 5th (small) person.
+- Most Moderate resort rooms also sleep 4, with two exceptions.
+One is the Alligator Bayou section of Port Orleans Riverside, where you can get rooms with a trundle bed that will sleep a 5th (small) person.
+The other is Caribbean Beach, where many of the rooms now have a pull-out bunk-size bed that can sleep one child or small adult.

 - Many standard rooms at Disney’s Deluxe resorts sleep 5, except Animal Kingdom Lodge (standard rooms sleep 4 max) and Wilderness Lodge (rooms sleep 4 except for Deluxe Rooms, aka Junior Suites, which sleep 5).